Mikaehl/BullfrogExplorer/README.md

 # BullfrogExplorer
 Bullfrog Production games asset explorer.
-Currently only support Theme Park.
+Currently only support Theme Park (Well and will probably ever only support Theme Park).

 # Introduction
 This program currently load almost all the the various data of the game excepted the music and video files.